MehdiRtal/WingetInstaller/README.md

 # WingetDownloader

-WingetDownloader is a simple script which lets you have winget without having access to Microsoft Store, App Installer or even PowerShell.
+WingetDownloader is a simple script which lets you download winget without having access to Microsoft Store, App Installer or even PowerShell.
 It downloads winget from the official repo and extracts it.

 ## Installation
 # Method 1